Paradise Dam (Montana)

 Paradise Dam was a proposed dam on the Clark Fork River in Montana.
 It was proposed by the U.S. Army Corps of Engineers as an alternative to the construction of Glacier View Dam on the western boundary of Glacier National Park, to capture the flow of the Flathead River.
 The earth embankment dam was planned to be about 250 ft high, impounding a reservoir of 4080000 acre.ft.
 While it was viewed as a desirable power generation and water storage project by the Corps of Engineers, it was opposed by those it would displace from towns and productive agricultural lands, and was never built.

 Proposal

 The dam was proposed in the 1940s as an alternative to the controversial Glacier View Dam, which was strenuously opposed by the National Park Service and conservation organizations as an intrusion into national park lands.
-It would have inundated 9000 acre of already-irrigated and farmed lands, with the reservoir extending 49 mi up the Clark Fork and 72 mi up the Flathead to the base of Kerr Dam.
+It would have inundated 9000 acre of already-irrigated and farmed lands, with the reservoir extending 49 mi up the Clark Fork and 72 mi up the Flathead to the base of SKQ Dam.
 The project required the relocation of roads, rail lines and houses and businesses in several communities.
 The cost in 1950 was estimated at $265,569,000.

 Alternative sites at The Plains, five miles downstream from Plains, Montana, and the Weeks site, three miles downstream from the Plains site, were examined but rejected on grounds of poor foundation conditions.
 Three other sites, Knowles (river mile 4), Perma (river mile 11) and Oxbow (river mile 41) were rejected on similar grounds.